KenKundert/nestedtext/README.rst

 *NestedText* is a file format for holding structured data.
-It is similar in concept to `JSON <https://en.wikipedia.org/wiki/JSON>`_, except that *NestedText* is intended to be entered, edited, or viewed by people.
-It organizes the data into a nested collection of name-value pairs, lists, and strings without the need for quoting or escaping.
-The syntax is very simple and intuitive.
+It is similar in concept to `JSON <https://en.wikipedia.org/wiki/JSON>`_, except that *NestedText* is designed to make it easy for people to enter, edit, or view the data directly.
+It organizes the data into a nested collection of name-value pairs, lists, and strings.
+The syntax is intended to be very simple and intuitive for most people.

 A unique feature of this file format is that it only supports one scalar type: strings.
 As such, quoting strings is unnecessary, and without quoting there is